Other examples

 All RIS peers providing more than 800k IPv4 prefixes (change to route-views to see RouteViews’ peers):

-WHERE peer.num_v4_pfxs > 800000 and rc.project = 'riperis'
+WHERE peer.num_v4_pfxs > 800000

 RETURN p

-All RIPE Atlas measurements towards ‘google.com’ and participating probes:
+All RIPE Atlas measurements towards “google.com” and participating probes:

-MATCH msm_target = (msm:AtlasMeasurement)-[r:TARGET]-(:HostName {name:'google.com'})
+MATCH msm_target = (msm:AtlasMeasurement)-[:TARGET]-(:HostName {name:'google.com'})

 OPTIONAL MATCH probes = (:AtlasProbe)-[:PART_OF]-(msm)